MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager.md

 - Integration of the Office Customization Tool for Click-to-Run, which means administrators always have access to the latest Click-to-Run deployment and management features
 - Fully supported method of removing existing versions of Office from a client during deployment
 - Deployment of application settings for Office, including VBA macro notifications, default file locations, and default file formats
-- Peer cache, which can help with limited network capacity when deploying to devices in remote locations
+- Peer cache, which can help with limited network capacity when deploying updates to devices in remote locations

 The steps in this article covers these features and shows you how to implement our best practice recommendations.

+> [!NOTE]
+> When deploying with the Office Client Management dashboard and Office 365 Installer wizard, you must manage updates with Configuration Manager as well.
+For more details, see [Manage updates to Office 365 ProPlus with System Center Configuration Manager](deployoffice/manage-updates-to-office-365-proplus-with-system-center-configuration-manager.md).

 ## Before you begin